Find Affordable College Courses

 Hamden, CT

-Quinnipiac University ranked #6 on this year’s Most Popular Sociology Bachelor’s Degree Schools in Connecticut list.
-Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
+Quinnipiac University did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.

 Women make up 70% of the sociology majors at the school.